fespikes/project-06/README.md

-# Gurdian Federation FrontEnd
+# Guardian Federation FrontEnd

-This is the front end application for Gurdian Federation.
+This is the front end application for Guardian Federation.

 ### Dev
 ```bash